 Educational Psychologists also called EPs or Ed Psychs have professional qualifications in psychology and educational psychology.
 Educational Psychologists focus on how children and young people develop, learn and behave.

-Many of Hackney’s maintained schools and colleges also buy in additional EP time.
-How this time is used is often agreed during termly multi-agency planning meetings.
+- Many of Hackney’s maintained schools and colleges also buy in additional EP time.
+Agreeing how to use this time is used is often agreed during termly multi-agency planning meetings.

 The educational psychologist (EP) may then:

 - work with key members of staff in the school or setting

 - work with a child or young person individually

 They may also contact other professionals who know the child or young person well.